echo000/Vex/README.md

 # Vex

-Vex is an asset extractor various titles running on the Void Engine.
+Vex is an asset extractor for various titles running on the Void Engine.

 This is currently a WIP